1. Do the main laws that regulate the employment relationship apply to:

 Collective bargaining agreements (CBAs) can be agreed between employee trade unions and employer unions (or with employers which are not affiliated to a union), and they are automatically binding on employers.
 However, even where a CBA applies, if an individual employment agreement includes provisions which are more favourable to the employee than the relevant provisions of the CBA, those more favourable provisions will apply.
 There are CBAs that are currently in force for different sectors, including (but not limited to) the metal, steel and agriculture sectors.

 5. What are the main points to consider if an employer wants to unilaterally change the terms and conditions of employment?

 Material changes to the terms of employment, working conditions or any other workplace practices which are to the detriment of the employee can be made by providing the employee with a written notice specifying the changes.
 The changes must then be approved by the employee in writing within six working days of receiving the new terms, otherwise the changes will not bind the employee.

 6. Is there a national (or regional) minimum wage?
 Is it common to reward employees through contractual or discretionary bonuses?

-The national monthly gross minimum wage for 2021 is TRY3,577.50, which is applicable to all categories of employees regardless of their age, industry and experience.
+The national monthly net minimum wage until 31 December 2022 is TRY5,500.35, which is applicable to all categories of employees regardless of their age, industry and experience.
 Under the Regulation on Payment of Salary, Bonus, Ex-Gratia and Similar Payments Through Banks, employers employing at least five employees within Turkey who are subject to the Labour Act must ensure that all payments made to these employees are made through banks.